storj/storj/docs/design/node-selection.md

 Note that the initial implementation has two different reputation statistics:  audit and uptime.
 For the purposes of node selection, we assume that these two reputation can be combined by scaling one of them by some constant.
 We further assume that operations may weigh these reputations differently.
 The initial configuration should include a uptime_repair_weight, audit_repair_weight, uptime_uplink_weight, and audit_uplink_weight constants.

 > Total Repair Reputation = uptime_repair_weight · uptime R(n) + audit_repair_weight · audit R(n)
+>
 > Total Uplink Reputation = uptime_uplink_weight · uptime R(n) + audit_uplink_weight · audit R(n)

-This design may be refined in the future to prefer faster downloads, etc..
+This design may be refined in the future to prefer faster nodes, geography, etc..

 ### Database changes